-As with previous sampling years under this program (2013-2015), streamflows during the 2018 sampling event (September 20, 2018) were at seasonal baseflows, as determined from data obtained from USGS gage station 14211010 on the Clackamas River near Oregon City (the 2018 data are presently provisional data).
-Flows under which macroinvertebrates were collected in 2018 were most similar to those in 2014 and 2015; discharge in the week prior to and during sampling largely ranged between 800 and 900 cfs (Figure 2).
-Provisional USGS water quality data collected at this gage station suggest that neither late-summer temperature nor dissolved oxygen conditions notably differed between 2018 and the previous three monitoring years (Figure 3).
+Clackamas River streamflows during the 2019 sampling event (September 24, 2019) were near seasonal base flows, as determined from data obtained from USGS gage station 14211010 on the Clackamas River near Oregon City.
+A wet-weather event brought discharge up to 1,800 cfs on September 18, 2019, but such flows would not be expected to disrupt the benthic community or affect the September 24th sampling (Figure 2).
+Provisional USGS water quality data collected at this gage station suggest that neither late-summer temperature nor dissolved oxygen conditions notably differed between 2019 and the previous four monitoring years (Figure 3).

-Rapid habitat scores from the five sites in 2018 ranged from 139 to 181 (on scale of 10 to 200).
+Rapid habitat scores from the five sites in 2019 ranged from 159 to 187 (on scale of 10 to 200).
 Habitat conditions most similar across reaches were those related to substrate composition, sediment deposition, and substrate embeddedness (Table 4).
-Substrate conditions were generally similar among the five sites and appeared largely unchanged relative to those observed during the 2013 to 2015 assessment period.
+Substrate conditions were generally similar among the five sites and appeared largely unchanged relative to those observed during any of the earlier sampling periods between 2013 and 2018.
 Riffle bed materials were dominated by cobble substrate at all sites (Table 4 and Figure 4).
 Substrates were secondarily dominated by coarse gravels at all sites other than CLKRM20, located approximately 2.5 miles downriver from River Mill Dam.
 This section of river, depleted of smaller substrates as a result of the upriver impoundment, was secondarily dominated by boulders (Table 4 and Figure 4).
 Rapid habitat scores relating to riparian conditions were more variable among the five sites, as riparian conditions generally decreased in a downriver direction (Table 4).
 Overall, physical habitat conditions have remained similar since 2013, when monitoring was initiated.
-No significant changes in habitat conditions between 2013 and 2018 were noted at any of the five sample stations.
+No significant changes in habitat conditions between 2013 and 2019 were noted at any of the five sample stations.

-Water chemistry, based on limited instantaneous sampling of only a few parameters at the time of macroinvertebrate sampling, was also once again similar among the five reaches in 2018.
-Dissolved oxygen concentrations approached or exceeded complete saturation, and specific conductance ranged narrowly (between 65 and 69 μ S/cm) across all sites (Table 4).
+Water chemistry, based on limited instantaneous sampling of only a few parameters at the time of macroinvertebrate sampling, was once again similar among the five reaches in 2019.
+Dissolved oxygen concentrations approached or exceeded complete saturation, and specific conductance ranged narrowly (between 62 and 66 $\mu$ S/cm) across all sites (Table 4).

-DEQ macroinvertebrate multimetric (MM) scores calculated from the 2018 data indicate that community conditions were similar among the reaches, as mean total MM scores ranged between 29 and 38 on a scale of 10 to 50 (Table 5 and Figure 5).
-Across the five sites, 2018 MM scores averaged 34.0 in 2018, versus 31.2 in 2015, 32.8 in 2014 and 30.8 in 2013, suggesting similar lower-river-wide benthic ecological conditions across the four years.
+DEQ macroinvertebrate multimetric (MM) scores calculated from the 2019 data indicate that community conditions were similar among the reaches, as mean total MM scores ranged between 28 and 41 on a scale of 10 to 50 (Table 5 and Figure 5).
+Across the five sites, 2019 MM scores averaged 33.8, versus 34.0 in 2018, 31.2 in 2015, 32.8 in 2014 and 30.8 in 2013, suggesting similar lower-river-wide benthic ecological conditions across the five years.

-Between 2013 and 2018, mean MM scores have ranged by two points at CLKRM5.0, by five points at CLKRM11, by seven points at CLKRM20, by eight points at CLKRM0.5, and by nine points at CLKRM13.5.
-As in 2015, the 2018 MM score data suggest a slight longitudinal decrease in macroinvertebrate community conditions in a downriver direction (Figure 5).
-While this potential trend was not evident in the first two years of sampling, it was evident in both 2015 and 2018.
-MM scores appear to have slightly decreased over time at the two lowest sites, CLKRM0.5 and CLKRM5.0, while potentially increased during the same period at the two most upriver sites, CLKRM13.5 and CLKRM20 (Table 5, Figures 5 & 6).
-None of these ranges are strongly suggestive of a change in condition at any of the sites beyond what might be expected to result from normal year-to-year variability.
-However, these results suggest that the lowest reaches on the lower Clackamas River do not support the same biological potential as sites further upriver.
-These data indicate that in years that allow for more favorable biological conditions, potentially as a result of cooler water temperatures or less-severe flooding, communities in the lower reaches likely do not benefit to the same extent as in the upper reaches.
+Between 2013 and 2019, mean MM scores have ranged by three points at CLKRM5.0, by seven points at CLKRM20, by eight points at CLKRM0.5, and by nine points at CLKRM11 and CLKRM13.5.
+As in 2015, the 2018 MM score data suggest a general longitudinal decrease in macroinvertebrate community conditions in a downriver direction (Figure 5).
+While this potential trend was not evident in the first two years of sampling, it was evident in 2015, 2018, and 2019.
+Over the seven-year sampling period, no sites have shown any strong evidence of trends in increasing or decreasing conditions.
+MM scores appear to have potentially slightly decreased over time at the lowest site, CLKRM0.5, while potentially increased during the same period at CLKRM11 and CLKRM13.5 (Table 5, Figures 5 & 6).
+However, none of these ranges are strongly suggestive of a change in condition at any of the sites beyond what might be expected to result from normal year-to-year variability.